New to Yoga / FAQs

 At The Power Yoga Tribe we practice in a warm room kept at 90F.
 Heat is healing and is used as a means of detoxiﬁcation through perspiration.
 It is also better for your muscles and joints to practice in a heated environment.
 The heat may seem intense at ﬁrst, but after a couple of classes you will never want to practice in a cool room again.

-Restorative, Family, Kids, Yoga for Seniors & Yoga for Caregivers are non-heated classes.
+Restorative, Family, Kids, and Gentle Flow are non-heated classes.

 First Time…Now what?